-- Selective admissions programs like Nursing, Dental Hygiene, Medical Lab Technician, Physical Therapy Assistant, and Radiography.
+- Selective admissions programs including Nursing, Dental Hygiene, Medical Lab Technician, Physical Therapy Assistant, and Radiography

 Register and Pay for Classes

 The Bruin Portal is the gateway to web services.
-It is accessed at the top right of KCC’s website main page and other pages.
+It is accessed at the top right of KCC’s website.
 If you have problems logging in, check the Portal Help information.

 The Kellogg Registration Information System (KRIS) allows you to:

 - Add, drop, and withdraw from classes.